alexDS12/onemax_GA/README.md

 individual_size   = int - Size of the individual's chromosome.
-population_size   = int - Size of the population of individuals. elite_size        = int - Number of individuals that are considered the fittest to start a new generation (Only required for "SGA" algorithm). mutation_rate     = float - Rate on which individuals will change one or more gene(s) (Only required for "SGA" algorithm). cross_rate        = float - Rate for stochastic decision if two individuals should reproduce (Only required for "SGA" algorithm). algorithm         = str {CGA, SGA} - Algorithm to run an instance of the Genetic Algorithm.
+population_size   = int - Size of the population of individuals. elite_size        = int - Number of individuals that are considered the fittest to start a new generation (Only required for "SGA" algorithm). mutation_rate     = float - Rate of which individuals will change one or more gene(s) (Only required for "SGA" algorithm). crossover_rate    = float - Rate for stochastic decision if two individuals should reproduce (Only required for "SGA" algorithm). num_individuals   = int - Number of best individuals to update probability vector (Only required for "PBIL" algorithm). learning_rate     = float - Rate of how large steps shpuld be taken when updating the probability vector (Only required for "PBIL" algorithm). algorithm         = str {SGA, CGA, PBIL} - Algorithm to run an instance of the Genetic Algorithm. verbose           = boolean - Verbose display of GA under execution, default to false.
 ```

 ## License